 Shap to St Bees

 From Patterdale, there are three routes to take and the weather may choose one for you.
 If awe comes to you from looking up at a mountain, the low route along Grisedale Beck has views of Helvellyn to your west and St Sunday Crag to your east.
-Should you inadvertently find yourself on St Sunday, as it seems it’s easy to do, you’ll have panoramic and breathtaking views across the Lakes and its many jagged peaks, including the mighty Helvellyn.
-Standing up here, you’ve an apt opportunity to take a deep breath and congratulate yourself on your achievement thus far, before meandering onwards to Grasmere.
+Should you inadvertently find yourself on St Sunday, as it seems it’s easy to do, you’ll have panoramic and breathtaking views across The Lakes and its many jagged peaks, including the mighty Helvellyn.
+Standing up here, you’re provided an opportunity to take a deep breath and congratulate yourself on your achievement thus far before meandering onwards to Grasmere.

-The last section of the coast to coast has plenty of ascents to hold your interest, and potentially some of the bleakest weather to add to the challenge.
+The last section of the coast to coast has plenty of ascents to captivate, and potentially some of the bleakest weather to add to the challenge.
 As the last day dawns and you set out towards the open coastline — blessed with blue sky — you can’t help but be filled with a sense of wonder.
 And wanting to turn back and do the whole thing again.
 It’s perhaps on these last few miles that you realise you haven’t thought about ‘normal’ things since you set off.
-The brain has been entirely preoccupied with keeping one foot in front of the other in a steady, therapeutic, metronome.
+The brain has been entirely preoccupied with keeping one foot in front of the other.
+A steady, therapeutic, metronome.